October contributions

 Huge reductions will happen once we are able to stop publishing dual packages.
 Big wins ahead!

-If you want to help out with this, we're tracking the work here.
+If you want to help out with this, we're tracking the work on GitHub.

 porffor passes 50% of ECMAScript tests